 - Yellow loading zones are limited to the loading and off-loading of passengers and equipment only.

-- Visitor spaces have meters and require payment when parked in a visitor space.
+- Visitor spaces require payment through the ParkMobile app.
 Staff, faculty members and vendors are NOT allowed to park in visitor spaces.

 - Registration/transcript, DMV registration, and license renewal holds will be placed for delinquent unpaid parking citations.